mghewitson/Portfolio-Project-Friday-3-18-16-/README.md

 ### License

-*This software is licensed under under the MIT license*
+*This software is licensed under the MIT license*

 Copyright (c) 2016 **_Miles Hewitson_**